shirish93/shirish93.github.io/_posts/2023-05-03-cdk-vs-terraform.md

 ---
-layout: post
-title: "Infrastructure management: from chaos to Cloudformation CDK to confusion"
 author: shirish
 categories:
 - engineering
 - software
 - cloudformation
 - terraform
 image: assets/images/cfn.jpg
 image_description: Royalty-free stock image above from [Pexels](https://www.pexels.com/).
   Human-created, AFAIK.
+last_modified_at: '2026-08-04'
+layout: post
+title: 'Infrastructure management: from chaos to Cloudformation CDK to confusion'
 ---

 Our team decided to use Amazon's infrastructure-management tooling versus other available tooling a while back.
 We are now reconsidering the decision.

 ### Introduction